-- In 2012 we transitioned to admissions by appointment to ensure that we have adequate kennel space, eliminating euthanasia due to lack of space.
+- We accept pets by appointment to ensure that we have adequate kennel space, eliminating euthanasia due to lack of space.

 While KHS is most known for adoptions, we have many programs—all designed to strengthen the bond between people and pets, and ultimately end pet overpopulation and homelessness.
 Our programs include:

 KHS finds loving homes for 6,000+ cats and dogs per year through its eight permanent adoption sites in the Louisville area: the East Campus in Lyndon and seven adoption centers in Feeders Supply stores.
 We also offer feline adoptions at Louisville first cat café, the Purrfect Day Café.
 All KHS pets are spayed or neutered, microchipped, wormed, given flea preventative, heartworm tested and are up-to-date on vaccinations.

 KHS has special behavior programs for shelter pets who exhibit behavior issues that make them harder to adopt.

 - In-shelter Behavior Training.
 KHS has a behavioral staff team that specializes in providing behavior modification for shelter animals, as well as enrichment to help reduce stress.
 Opened in 2017, the Sam Swope Pet Retreat provides a peaceful facility where our behavioral team helps animals recover from abuse, neglect and lack of socialization. in 2018 183 shelter dogs graduated from our behavior program and were adopted.

 - Working Cats.
 Through our lifesaving Working Cats program, cats who are not suitable for home adoption because of behavior issues are placed in appropriate indoor/outdoor locations such as barns, warehouses and garages where they have caretakers.
 About 40 cats a year find new homes through this program.